-Social Security is an unbreakable bond in our nation’s social contract to its people.
+Social Security is a critical part of our nation’s social contract to its people.
 It is a source of economic security for millions of hard-working Americans—through survivor benefits and assistance to seniors and people with disabilities.
 About 90 percent of people aged 65 and older receive Social Security benefits and nearly 2 in 3 get half or more of their income from Social Security.
-Further, 36 million retired workers received an average benefit of $1,229 per month and 8.6 million disabled workers received an average benefit of $1,111 per month.
-While I agree that Congress must address the long-term funding challenges to Social Security, I believe that any reforms must not be accomplished by reducing benefits.
+While I agree that Congress must certainly address the long-term funding challenges to Social Security, I believe that any reforms must not be accomplished by reducing benefits.

 Future generations need a sustainable support system as they enter into retirement.
 It is imperative that we provide our seniors guaranteed protections against poverty in retirement so they can live the life they worked so hard to attain.

 Among more than a dozen specifically Medicare-related bills I have cosponsored include: H.R.3696, the “Medicare Premium Fairness Act” that sought to block increases to Medicare Plan B premiums and deductibles; H.R.1173, the “Medicare Mental Health Access Act,” to include a clinical psychologist with respect to the furnishing of qualified psychologist services through Medicare; and, H.R.1383, the “Medicare Adult Day Services Act,” to cover certified adult day services furnished in a certified adult day services center.